hpgavin/HPGdaac/README.md

 ## Usage

-**HPGdaac** is a command line program for digitizing analog signals while simultaneously sending analog outputs and potentiall performing real-time calculations at each time step.   **HPGdaac** is configured via a test configuration file and a sensor configuration file.
+**HPGdaac** is a command-line program for digitizing analog signals while simultaneously sending analog outputs and potentially performing real-time calculations at each time step.   **HPGdaac** is configured via a test configuration file and a sensor configuration file.

-After installation, **HPGdaac** is run from the command line using:
+After installation, **HPGdaac** is run from the command-line using:
 ```
 HPGdaac <test configuration filename> <measured data filename>
 ```
+The *<test configuration filename>*  and the *<measured data filename>* may not contain spaces.

 ### Test configuration file

 Uers may edit the first line (containing a descritive title) and the ninth line (summarizing sensor configurations) in their entirety.
-Values following the colon (:) may be edited in all other lines.
+In all other lines, users may edit text following the colon (:).

 Example test configuration file: